How to Make the Oculus Quest 2 More Comfortable

 - A counterweight + headstrap.
 The Quest is so front-heavy that by adding weight at the back, you can alleviate the pressure at the front.

 - A new strap: The original strap is very flimsy and distributes the weight badly.
 The straps also can be irritating to your ears.
 A new strap will solve all of this.
-Getting a new strap is optional if you have the other two mods.

 A counterweight + better face padding can make the quest comfortable to the point where you can wear it all day.